 The Authority offers a 401(a) defined contribution pension plan, administered by the Financial Decision group, through Charles Schwab.
 All full-time employees are eligible for this voluntary program upon successful completion of his or her probation.
-In order to participate in this voluntary program, an employee must participate in the 457(b) deferred compensation plan (see Note 11B), and contribute a minimum of 4% of his or her gross salary, up to a maximum of 25%, or the federally allowed maximum amount of his or her gross compensation, whichever is less.
+In order to participate in this voluntary program, an employee must participate in the 457(b) deferred compensation plan (see Note 10B), and contribute a minimum of 4% of his or her gross salary, up to the federally allowed maximum amount of his or her gross compensation.